 Tim Holdsworth considers the impact of a calendar devoid of major participation events and wonders whether the scale of the loss will highlight the contribution they make to the UK’s cultural and sporting life.

-This year the London Marathon took take place in October for the first time.
-The fortieth staging of the event served as a reminder of the extraordinary challenges set by the Covid crisis of 2020 and the exceptional capacity for innovation demonstrated by those determined to make the best of tough times.
-This year it was an elite-only race run on a park circuit in the centre of the capital but all around the world thousands of other runners took part in a virtual marathon, earning their medals remotely and ensuring that the spirit of the event is maintained.
+In 2020 the London Marathon took take place in October for the first time.
+The fortieth staging of the event served as a reminder of the extraordinary challenges set by the Covid crisis and the exceptional capacity for innovation demonstrated by those determined to make the best of tough times.
+The 2020 event was an elite-only race run on a park circuit in the centre of the capital but all around the world thousands of other runners took part in a virtual marathon, earning their medals remotely and ensuring that the spirit of the event is maintained.

 The London Marathon is one of the biggest events of the UK sporting calendar.
 Every spring for the last four decades it has brought huge numbers of people onto the streets, all with a wide variety of roles and motivations.